Tea in the Sahara

 As you can imagine this podcast deals with some hard-hitting disturbing historical events, with acts of total brutality and barbarity against humanity that I can appreciate is not easy listening for every reader.
 As with all of my reviews I set out my stall, present the facts, coupled with my own personal opinion and allow the reader to form their own decision to engage with the show, or not.
 I have also tried to remain sympathetic with my review because of its nature and content.
 However, history lovers will certainly enjoy this original, forward-thinking approach to podcasting.

-Entering its second season ‘Real Dictators’ created by Pascal Hughes of Noiser Podcasts; a UK based podcast production company that pride themselves on specialising within drama storytelling.
-Our escort, and adept guide/presenter throughout these events is Paul McGann of Dr Who fame, who’s vocal delivery blends harmoniously into the show perfectly.
+Entering its second season ‘Real Dictators’ was created by Pascal Hughes of Noiser Podcasts; a UK-based podcast production company that pride itself on specialising in dramatic storytelling.
+Our escort and adept guide/presenter throughout these events is Paul McGann of Dr Who fame, whose vocal delivery blends harmoniously into the show perfectly.
 The secret lives discussed during the first few seasons include dictator heavyweights such as Joseph Stalin, Mao Zedong, and Adolf Hitler, as well as others not so widely known like Papa Doc, General Tojo, and Colonel Gaddafi.

 Having watched the excellent Netflix series ‘The Last Czars’ documenting the ill-fated Romanov royal family I was curious to find out more about Joseph Stalin, and where he personally fitted within the Russian Revolution.
 The chapters on Stalin within this podcast, regarding his early years helped fill in some of my own inquisitive blanks, adding historical context by unmasking the former Georgian bank robber who would later become the Premier of the Soviet Union.